Artist

 Second album came in 1974, this time much in a singer-songwriter style, and Io ed io solo was much less successful than its predecessor.

-Another interesting album by Tito Schipa Jr. has been released in 1982.
-Dylaniato is a collection of eight Bob Dylan songs translated in italian by Schipa himself, and it features the help of former Apoteosi member Massimo Idą, among the others.
+In the 1982 album Concerto per un primo amore, Schipa is backed by Horus, while the following LP, Dylaniato, is a collection of eight Bob Dylan songs (translated in Italian by Schipa himself) featuring the help of former Apoteosi member Massimo Idą, among the others.

 LP